ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 that a flow is QUIC with the potential for SCONE support.

 Despite these limitations,
-having an indication might allow network elements to change their starting posture with respect to their enforcement of their rate limit policies.
+having an indication might allow SCONE network elements to change their starting posture with respect to their enforcement of their rate limit policies.